 How was it that one of the greatest superpowers in the world signed a peace treaty with a tiny nation within a matter of months?
 Sisu.

 During that Winter War in 1939 and 1940, there were three times as many Soviet soldiers than Finnish soldiers during the Winter War.
 Yet the Finnish persevered.

 This Finnish trait called “Sisu” drove a determined battle against the Soviet armed forces that winter.

 Explaining the Concept of Sisu

-Sisu can be considered a human quality; one that is expressed when acting with fortitude and confidence despite hurdles and repeated failures.
-Sisu can also be considered synonymous with self-control coupled with effective stress management skills.
+Sisu can be considered a human quality, and one that is expressed when acting with fortitude and confidence despite hurdles and repeated failures.
+Sisu can also be considered synonymous with self-control and effective stress management skills.

 The Power of Sisu for Psychological Potential